unoplatform/Uno.Wasm.Bootstrap/Readme.md

 Instead, use Static Linking below.

 #### Static Linking
-Statically linking Emscripten LLVM Bitcode (`.bc` files) files to mono is supported on both Windows 10 and Linux.
+Statically linking Emscripten LLVM Bitcode (`.bc` and `.a` files) files to mono is supported on both Windows 10 and Linux.
 To build on Windows please refer to the AOT environment setup instructions.

-This linking type embeds the `.bc` files with the rest of the WebAssembly modules, and uses _normal_ webassembly function invocations that are faster than with dynamic linking.
+This linking type embeds the `.bc` or `.a` files with the rest of the WebAssembly modules, and uses _normal_ webassembly function invocations that are faster than with dynamic linking.

-Any `.bc` file placed as content in the built project will be statically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.
+Any `.bc` or `.a` file placed as content in the built project will be statically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.